Tykky/Raytracer/Documentation/implementation.md

 ### In the real world
 To oversimplify, light in real world travels from light source (sun, light bulb) to the observers eye.
-When light rays hits eye, different wavelengths are perceived as different colors.
+When light ray hits eye, different wavelengths are perceived as different colors.
 When light bounces from objects its wavelength is changed since some of its energy is absorbed.
-Energy of photon depends on the wavelenth.
+Energy of a photon depends on the wavelenth.

 ![](https://wikimedia.org/api/rest_v1/media/math/render/svg/a4a8c83479c76652ec6c8bc1a7cb6b4a7e89c3d0)